PavloMcr/GNU-radio-/README.md

 $ gnuradio-companion sources/jam.grc
 ```

-Then you can configure the central frequency with the QT GUI to target a frequency.
+The central frequency can be configured with the QT GUI to target a frequency.
 But this tool has also a feature to do it automatically.

 ### Automatic cleverjamming